joffrey-bion/idle-planet-miner-helper/README.md

 Some actions require resources, like researching projects or colonizing a planet.
 The algorithm does not track stocks for these products, but there are still a bunch of constraints that can rule out these actions for the search:
-- all the recipes for all ores/alloys/items need to be unlocked, recursively
+- all the recipes for all alloys/items (recursively required) need to be unlocked
 - for all ores appearing in all these recipes, at least one of the bought planets needs to produce it
 - if there are alloys in the recipes, then the SMELTER project needs to be researched already
 - if there are items in the recipes, then the CRAFTER project needs to be researched already